Canon M200 vs M50

 It is notable that the M50 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M200 does not feature such a mic input.

-Both the M200 and the M50 are recent models that are part of the current product line-up.
-The M200 replaced the earlier Canon M100, while the M50 does not have a direct predecessor.
+The M200 is a recent model that features in the current product line-up of Canon.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon M200 and the Canon M50?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.